kittennbfive/dsl2sigrok/README.md

 # dsl2sigrok

 ## What does this do?
 This is a small tool that converts the native file format of DSView to a file that Sigrok/Pulseview can load.
 It is written in C, for Linux only and released under AGPLv3+ WITHOUT ANY WARRANTY.
-Tested on Debian 11.
+Tested on Debian 11 and 12.

 ## DSView?
 Thats a Sigrok/Pulseview-fork made by DreamSourceLab for their Logic Analyzers.
 It works but i only use it for capturing data (because Pulseview still had some trouble with my LA last time i checked, especially with complex triggers and stuff like this - maybe this has improved?) and then use Pulseview to analyze/process the recorded data.